NERSC/shifter/doc/security.rst

 these loop devices, however, means that filesystems are being managed and accessed directly by the kernel, with privileged access.
 This means that the filesystem files *must never be writable by users directly*, and should be produced by toolsets trusted by the site operating Shifter.
-Directly importing ext4, xfs, or even squashfs filesytems should be avoided unless you trust the individual that produced the content with root privileges.
+Directly importing squashfs filesytems should be avoided unless you trust the individual that produced the content with root privileges.
 (You wouldn't pick up a USB drive off the street and put it into your computer, would you?)